nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * Unlike methods, a constructor cannot be abstract, static, final, native, or synchronized.
 * If there are final fields uninitialized, they must be initialized in constructor, and can't be used before (-- unlike non final unitialized fields, right?)

+#### `switch`

+* Every statement in a case block must belong to a case or to the default label.
+* No two case labels with same value
+* Can you use var inside case labels ?? empty switch block is valid ?